facelessuser/wcmatch/docs/src/markdown/wcmatch.md

 #### `wcmatch.FILEPATHNAME, wcmatch.FP` {: #filepathname}

 `FILEPATHNAME` will enable path name searching for the file patterns, but it will not apply to directory exclude patterns.
-The path name compared will be the entire path relative to the base path.
-So if the provided base folder was `.`, and the file under evaluation is `./some/file.txt`, `some/file.txt` will be matched against the pattern.
+The path name compared will be the entire path relative to the root directory path.
+So if the provided root directory was `.`, and the file under evaluation is `./some/file.txt`, `some/file.txt` will be matched against the pattern.

 ```pycon3
 >>> from wcmatch import wcmatch